wiit-cloud/docs/docs/_managedk8s/FAQ/automatic_dns/index.en.md

 ## Install [external-dns](https://github.com/kubernetes-sigs/external-dns) into your cluster

 > **Note:**
-> Don't forget to change the openstack application credentials and the command line arguments in the [external-dns](https://github.com/kubernetes-sigs/external-dns) deployment `--domain-filter=example.example.foo` and the `--txt-owner-id=<owner-id>`.
+> Don't forget to change the openstack application credentials and the command line arguments in the [external-dns](https://github.com/kubernetes-sigs/external-dns) deployment `--domain-filter=example.foo` and the `--txt-owner-id=<owner-id>`.
 >The domain-filter is the dns zone.
 With the txt-owner-id external-dns can identify the entries managed by itself.
-You should change the image to a fixed version (and shedule updates) if you want to use it in production.
+You should change the image to a new version if available (and shedule updates) if you want to use it in production.

 * Namespace: